TLS Routing Migration | Teleport

 - Set

-proxy_listener_mode: separatein auth service configuration to make clients connect to the legacy listeners.
+proxy_listener_mode: separatein the Auth Service configuration to make clients connect to the legacy listeners.

 - Reconnect all clients (trusted clusters, reverse tunnel agents,